AT&T SportsNet Rocky Mountain

-AT&T SportsNet Rocky Mountain is an American regional sports network owned by Warner Bros.
-Discovery through its sports unit as part of the AT&T SportsNet brand of networks, and is an affiliate of Bally Sports.
-Headquartered in Denver, Colorado, the network broadcasts regional coverage of sports events throughout the Rocky Mountain region, mainly focusing on professional sports teams based in the Denver metropolitan area, Utah and Nevada.
+AT&T SportsNet Rocky Mountain was an American regional sports network owned by Warner Bros.
+Discovery through its TNT Sports unit as part of the AT&T SportsNet brand of networks.
+Headquartered in Denver, Colorado, the network broadcast regional coverage of sports events throughout the Rocky Mountain region, mainly focusing on professional sports teams based in the Denver metropolitan area, Utah and Nevada.